aruba/pyhpesse/README.md

 ```

 ## Optional Parameters
 The following detail the additional available parameters within the HPESecureServiceEdgeApiLogin class.
-The parameters have default values and are not required to be define within the HPESecureServiceEdgeApiLogin object.
+The parameters have default values and are not required to be defined within the HPESecureServiceEdgeApiLogin object.
 ```python
 verify_ssl = False, #Disable SSL if required.
 By default, verify SSL is enabled. url = "https://admin-api.axissecurity.com" #Modify the default URL for Axis API Services.